nicklockwood/FXImageView/README.md

 Returns a copy of the image with a drop shadow rendered with the specified color, offset and blur.
 Regardless of the offset value, the original image will be vertically centered within the new image to make it easier to position the image within a UIImageView.

+    - (UIImage *)imageWithCornerRadius:(CGFloat)radius;

+Returns a copy of the image with the corners clipped to the specified curvature radius.

     - (UIImage *)imageWithAlpha:(CGFloat)alpha;

 Returns a copy of the image with the specified alpha (opacity).
 The alpha is multiplied by the image's original alpha channel, so this method can only be used to make the image more transparent, not more opaque.